Discovery of AI Components

 Mend AI flags a specific package, e.g., OpenAI.

-Mend AI relies on a set of packages that tells a story about a specific framework.
+Mend AI relies on a set of packages that tells a story about a specific component/framework.

-In more advanced cases, we have a set of AI frameworks that can tell a story about another important framework.
+In more advanced cases, we have a set of AI components that can tell a story about another important component/framework.

 In the case of RAG, in this example, we have a vector database, an embedding model and a generator model.